urbanjost/M_starpac/README.md

  NOTE:  Argument definitions and sample programs are given in sections D and F, respectively.
-The conventions used to present the following  declaration  and CALL statments are given in chapter 1, sections B and D.
+The conventions used to present the following  declaration  and CALL statements are given in chapter 1, sections B and D.

  HIST:   Compute  and print a histogram  and summary statistics, with automatic